 —Gregg Haddad, Connecticut State Representative

-We believe that men play a crucial role in preventing sexual violence.
-Men perpetrate the bulk of sexual violence in our society.
-In many cases, it is a small population of men committing multiple sexual assaults.
-However, while only a small percentage of men commit rape, many more men are likely to participate in cultures that support, glorify, and justify violence against women and girls.
+We believe that men play an important role in preventing sexual violence.
+While the bulk of sexual violence in our society is perpetrated by men, only a small population of men are committing these multiple sexual assaults.
+Those who do not commit rape are still likely to participate in cultures that support, glorify and justify sexual violence.

 In order to end sexual violence, all men need to be actively engaged in addressing cultural norms that support sexual violence.
-If every man worked to hold other men accountable, our society could be free from sexual violence.
+Men holding other men accountable is crucial to creating a society free from sexual violence.

 What is bystander intervention?

 Bystander intervention aims at empowering each of us to be active in responding to and preventing sexual violence.
 Bystander intervention quite simply means having a willingness to take action when it’s needed.
 Ending sexual violence, and all forms of oppression, will take a lot of collective work.
-We all need to be willing to take action to challenge cultures that support and allow sexual violence to occur.
+We all need to be willing to take action to challenge cultures that allow sexual violence to occur.
 Bystander intervention techniques can involve a wide range of interventions from being direct to creating a distraction.
-Bystander interventions provide men with useful tools to stop a range of negative behaviors and to create spaces where everyone is safe and respected.
+Our bystander intervention workshops provide men with useful tools to stop a range of negative behaviors, intervene when they see harmful situations, and to create spaces where everyone is safe and respected.

 Can we prevent sexual violence?